blackcrowX/Data_Analytics_Portfolio/Project I/readme.md

 Insurance fraud is a huge problem in the industry and it's difficult to identify fraud claims.
 Our goal was to help an insurer gain insights into the fraudulent claims and visualize our findings.
 This resulted in following questions for us:

-1. Which state has the highest amount of comitted frauds?
+1. Which state has the highest total of fraudulent claims?
-2. What are the common qualities of an insured persons who committed fraud?
+2. What are common qualities of insured persons who committed fraud?
-3. What is the most common choice of incident from the comitted fraud?
+3. What is the most common choice of incident for the comitted fraud?
-4. Is there a correlation between the monthas as customer and if a fraud was comitted?
+4. Is there a correlation between the month as as customer and if a fraud was comitted?
-5. Is there a correlation between the monthas as customer and if a fraud was comitted?

 By answering these questions, we can help the insurer gain insights into the fraudulent cases and which claims to double-check in the future.